cloudzfy/pychallenge/README.md

 * **Level 17** [eat?](http://www.pythonchallenge.com/pc/return/romance.html)

   * You may find the image at the corner fimiliar.
 Check the browser cookies for hint.
+  * Trick:

-  * Trick: 1. yummy! chocolate chips.
-2. do you want to eat or to play?
-3. then go back and play.
+    * yummy! chocolate chips.
+    * do you want to eat or to play?
+    * then go back and play.
+    * If you came here from level 4 - go back!
+You should follow the obvious chain... and the next busynothing is 44827